-The Faculty of Law has established academic links with 125 major universities in many parts of the world to allow students to participate in student exchange programmes.
-We have been well placed to accommodate the demand of students for exchange opportunities in the past few years.
-Due to the outbreak of COVID-19 pandemic in 2020, current figures for out-going law students comprise 6 students (conducted virtually), undertaking studies in 2 countries, mostly in the UK (5) and USA (1).
+The Faculty of Law has established academic links with 125 major universities in many parts of the world which allow students to participate in a rich variety of exchange programmes.
+We have therefore been well positioned to accommodate the demand of students for academic and cultural exchange over the past few years.
+Due to the pandemic, current figures among out-going law students comprise 6 students (conducted virtually), and 49 students undertaking physical studies in 7 countries (including in the UK (40), Canada (2), the USA (2) and the Netherlands (2)).

-The JD programme has already been duly recognized through its exchange arrangement with Pennsylvania Law School, whereby HKU JD students spend an extra year at Pennsylvania and earn an LLM degree.
-We are currently moving towards establishing further exchange opportunities with overseas institutions to broaden our JD students' exposure to other legal systems, equipping them with the necessary skills for cross-border, international practice in law.
+At the postgraduate level, we have established an exchange arrangement with Pennsylvania Law School, whereby HKU JD students can spend an extra year at Pennsylvania to earn an LLM degree.
+We are currently moving towards establishing further exchange opportunities with even more overseas institutions to broaden our students' exposure to other legal systems, equipping them with the necessary skills for complex, cross-border and international legal practice.